 Transfer to Franciscan University of Steubenville

-Note: The “2+2” term is used to refer to a transfer agreement through which a student completes an Associate degree at WVNCC and finishes a Bachelor’s degree at another institution.
+Note: Under this transfer agreement, a student completes an Associate degree at WVNCC and finishes a Bachelor’s degree at another institution.
 Because of individual student factors, part-time or full-time status, need for developmental education coursework, scheduling and availability of courses, or other factors, all students may not be able to complete this degree in two (Associate’s) or four (Bachelor’s) years.
-The term “2+2” does not imply a guarantee that a student will be able to complete all requirements in four years.

 Students successfully completing this option will receive an Associate of Arts degree from West Virginia Northern.
 Upon successfully completing the remaining specified credit hours at Franciscan University they will receive a Bachelor of Science Degree in Education, with eligibility for the initial Ohio teaching license upon successful completion of the educator preparation program.
 In addition to the WVNCC courses, applicants for admission to a Franciscan University Teacher Education program must meet the following criteria: